catalingavan/KissLog.Sdk/README.md

 - Automatically captures and logs all the exceptions

-- Logs all the HTTP properties
+- Monitors all the HTTP traffic

 - Object oriented implementation